rudnitski/streaming-grocery-cursor/README.md

-# GPT-4o Voice Connection Demo
+# GPT Realtime Voice Connection Demo

-A Next.js application demonstrating real-time voice interaction with OpenAI's GPT-4o realtime model using WebRTC for low-latency audio streaming.
+A Next.js application demonstrating real-time voice interaction with OpenAI's Realtime API using WebRTC for low-latency audio streaming.

 ## Features

 - **One-Click Voice Interaction**: Single button interface that handles microphone permission, connection, and recording
 - **Smart Permission Management**: Requests microphone access only once, remembers permission for future use
-- **Real-time Voice Input**: Capture audio from your microphone and stream it directly to GPT-4o
+- **Real-time Voice Input**: Capture audio from your microphone and stream it directly to OpenAI Realtime
-- **Live AI Responses**: See GPT-4o's responses appear in real-time as they're generated
+- **Live AI Responses**: See responses appear in real-time as they're generated
 - **WebRTC Integration**: Low-latency audio streaming using WebRTC technology
 - **Visual State Feedback**: Dynamic button states with color coding and animations
 - **Auto-Recording**: Automatically starts listening when connection is established